harkano/maddie/README.md

 - `!el` `!mc` and `!cc` are shortcuts which will edit labels, mark conditions and clear conditions slightly faster

 # Configure settings for the chat!
-- `!create_settings en` will create a configuration file in english.
+- `!createsettings en` will create a configuration file in english.
 The other language supported is spanish (es).
 The is required for any of the below, or for team to work
 - `!update_lang es` will change the language to the language sent.
 - `!update_gm` will set or update a gm for the adventure played in the chat.
 - `!update_teamname` will set or update the team name of young heroes.